mahdinazmi/FLutter-MVVM-News-App/README.md

 A new Flutter project.

-A very simple news app created to understand the basic concepts of mvvm architecture.
+A very simple news app created to understand the basic concepts of MVVM architecture.